360macky/scanner-cam/README.md

 The tests are located in the [`tests`](./tests) folder.

+### 🛩 Deployment

+ScannerCam is deployed on [Vercel](https://vercel.com).
+Vercel is a cloud platform for static sites, hybrid apps, and Serverless Functions.

 ## 🎨 UI Design

 ScannerCam has a simple and clean design.
 It is based on the [Material Design](https://material.io/design) guidelines.